 Not a remix album as such, the more ambient and orchestral elements of ‘Tender Extinction’ were segued and reinterpreted with new sections to create a suite of instrumentals presented as one beautiful hour long piece of music.
 A gentle blend of electronic and acoustic instrumentation including piano, brass and woodwinds, ‘The Extinct Suite’ exudes a wonderful quality equal to Brian Eno or Harold Budd.

-Steve Jansen kindly chatted to The Electricity Club about his varied career and vast catalogue of work.
+Steve Jansen kindly chatted about his varied career and vast catalogue of work.

 ‘The Extinct Suite’ is a new album but sort of isn’t… how did the concept come about?